Chart Color Schemes

 Maroubra - West is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Maroubra - West's population is approximately 10,816 as of August 2025.
-This figure represents an increase of 970 people, a 9.9% rise since the 2021 Census which reported a population of 9,846.
-The change is inferred from the estimated resident population of 10,756 in June 2024 and an additional 33 validated new addresses since the Census date.
-This results in a population density ratio of 5,276 persons per square kilometer, placing Maroubra - West among the top 10% of locations assessed by AreaSearch, indicating high demand for land in the area.
-The area's 9.9% growth since the 2021 Census exceeds both the state average (6.4%) and the SA4 region, positioning it as a growth leader.
+Maroubra - West's population is approximately 10,816 as of November 2025.
+This figure represents an increase of 970 people, a 9.9% rise since the 2021 Census which recorded a population of 9,846.
+The change is inferred from ABS's estimated resident population of 10,756 in June 2024 and an additional 33 validated new addresses since the Census date.
+This results in a population density ratio of 5,276 persons per square kilometer, placing Maroubra - West in the top 10% of locations assessed by AreaSearch, indicating high demand for land in the area.
+The area's 9.9% growth since the 2021 census exceeds both the state average (6.7%) and the SA4 region, positioning it as a growth leader.
 Overseas migration contributed approximately 86.4% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections released in 2022 using the 2021 Census as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on demographic trends and latest population numbers, Maroubra - West is projected to grow by an above median rate, with an expected increase of 1,667 persons by 2041, representing a total rise of 14.9% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Based on demographic trends and latest annual ERP population numbers, Maroubra - West is projected to grow by 1,667 persons by 2041, reflecting a total increase of 14.9% over the 17-year period.

 Frequently Asked Questions - Population